developer-soni/Instrument-Visualizer/README.md

 # LamdbaVibe
-CSC 600 musical application.
+Musical application.
 Get ready to shred.
 ## Client
 The client contains the code which you will modify as part of the course.
 It constitutes the frontend (UI) portion of this web application.
 In the `client` directory, you can run: